Ridges in the Dark Energy Survey for cosmic trough identification: Experimental results

 Optimal transport theory~\citep[see][]{villani2008}, and specifically the Wasserstein distance, provides us with a natural, principled means of computing such distances.
 Per the Monge-Kantorovich interpretation of optimal transport, the Wasserstein distance can be understood as the minimal possible cost incurred to move a certain amount of mass from one distribution to another.
 This is precisely what a set of ridges and troughs represent; a certain distribution of mass, projected in two dimensions across (a part of) the sky.

 Consider two distributions of mass, $p_1, p_2 \in \mathbb{R}^N$, sampled on some discrete space of dimension $N$.
-Let $C\in\mathbb{R}^{N\times N}$ be the cost matrix for which each entry $C_{ij}$ contains the cost of moving mass from position $i$ to position $j$.
+Let $C\in\mathbb{R}^{N\times N}$ be the cost matrix whose entries $C_{ij}$ contain the cost of moving mass from position $i$ to position $j$.
 We define the Wasserstein distance as

 Here, $\Pi(p_1,p_2)$ is the set of transport plans between $p_1$ and $p_2$.
 For any such matrix $T$, each of its entries $T_{ij}$ contains the amount of mass of $p_1$ that is transported from position $i$ within $p_1$ (denoted $p_{1,i}$) to position $j$ within $p_2$.
 By construction, for any row $i$, we then have